vercel/swr/README.md

 When under a slow network (2G, <= 70Kbps), `errorRetryInterval` will be 10s, and
 `loadingTimeout` will be 5s by default.

-You can also use [global configuration](#global-configuration) to provide default options.
+You can also use a [global configuration](#global-configuration) to provide default options.

 <br/>